neondatabase/website/content/docs/guides/aws-lambda.md

 }
 ```

-5. Add a file named `users.js` to the `aws-node-project` directory and add the following code:
+5. Add a file named `users.js` to the `aws-node-project` directory, and add the following code:

     ```js
     'use strict';